madrilene/eleventy-excellent/src/posts/daily/markets-monday-for-2024-07-01.md

 ---
 title: "Markets Monday for 2024-07-01"
+permalink: "/archive/markets-monday-for-2024-07-01/"
-description: "Analyzing the past and future of the tech market in this week's Markets Monday."
+description: "Analyzing the past and future of the tech market in this week&#39;s Markets Monday."
 date: 2024-07-01 20:16:51.959024+00:00
 ---